axonweb3/axon/README.md

 ### Native Cross-chain Communication

 Openness and mobility are the foundation of social development, so is blockchain.
 Cross-chain function enhances liquidity for the web3 ecosystem.
 Axon develops native cross-chain communication without any bridge.
-Each the Axon-based chain can speak to [CKB](https://www.nervos.org), other Axon-based chains, and any [IBC](https://ibcprotocol.org) compatible chains.
+Each Axon-based chain can speak to [CKB](https://www.nervos.org), other Axon-based chains, and any [IBC](https://ibcprotocol.org) compatible chains.
 Axon will embed more cross-chain protocols in the future.

 ## Roadmap